MicrosoftDocs/azure-devops-docs/docs/pipelines/release/approvals/servicenow.md

 :::image type="content" source="media/servicenow-08.png" alt-text="A screenshot showing the pipeline logs.":::

-The change request is queued in ServiceNow and can be viewed by the change owner.
+The change request is queued in ServiceNow, and the change owner can view it.

 :::image type="content" source="media/servicenow-09.png" alt-text="A screenshot showing a new change request in ServiceNow.":::